Weatherize Upper Valley

 Congratulations everyone!
 This year’s lucky winners will receive between $500 and $2,500 toward the cost of their home energy efficiency project.

-Now is still a GREAT time to weatherize!
+It’s a GREAT time to think about weatherization!

 Most home weatherization projects focus on air sealing and insulation, two cost effective ways to increase comfort and reduce energy costs.